qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 Scale dependent rendering allows you to specify the minimum and maximum scales at which a layer will be visible.
-To set scale dependency rendering, open the \dialog{Properties} dialog by double-clicking on the layer in the legend.
-On the \tab{General} tab, set the minimum and maximum scale values and then click on the \checkbox{Use scale dependent rendering} checkbox.
+To set scale dependency rendering, open the :guilabel:`Properties` dialog by double-clicking on the layer in the legend.
+On the |tab|`General` tab, set the minimum and maximum scale values and then click on the :guilabel`Use scale dependent rendering` checkbox.

 You can determine the scale values by first zooming to the level you want to use and noting the scale value in the QGIS status bar.